awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStartedBackupsAWS.md

 Service metrics show that 95 percent of customers' table restores complete in less than one hour\.
 However, restore times are directly related to the configuration of your tables \(such as the size of your tables and the number of underlying partitions\) and other related variables\.
 A best practice when planning for disaster recovery is to regularly document average restore completion times and establish how these times affect your overall Recovery Time Objective\.

-To learn how to perform a restore, see [Restoring a DynamoDB Table from a Backup](Restore.Tutorial.md)\.
+To learn how to perform a restore, see [Restoring a DynamoDB table from a backup](Restore.Tutorial.md)\.

 You can use IAM policies for access control\.
-For more information, see [Using IAM with DynamoDB Backup and Restore](backuprestore_IAM.md)\.
+For more information, see [Using IAM with DynamoDB backup and restore](backuprestore_IAM.md)\.

 All backup and restore console and API actions are captured and recorded in AWS CloudTrail for logging, continuous monitoring, and auditing\.